rorosaurus/roryhay.es/_posts/2023-01-01-nfc-business-cards.md

 ## Etching the card

 Since I knew I wanted to etch my card with my laser, I went with the black walnut veneer.
-The darker pigment will allow the material to absorb more laser light (and energy), so I can get away with etching on my 1 Watt LaserCube.
+The darker pigment will allow the material to absorb more laser light (and energy), so I have the best absorbtion when etching with my small 1 Watt LaserCube.

 Check your local makerspace to see if they have a laser cutter/engraver you can use!
 Regardless of what laser you use, make sure you know how to use it safely!
 Ventillation is essential, and laser-specific eye protection too if there is any risk of reflections!

-I designed the card layout in Photoshop, exported as a .png, and imported into LaserOS for raster etching.
+After measuring the dimensions of the card, I designed the card layout in Photoshop, exported as a .png, and imported into LaserOS for raster etching.
 You'll need to try a few times to find the right balance of laser power and speed, so make sure you have some spares!

 Note: Lasercubes don't give the cleanest results compared to a full size CO2 laser with a moving XY carriage.
 Since the laser light is arriving on the card at different angles, it's less crisp and focused.
 I'd recommend a proper laser engraver if you can find one near you!

+## Good luck!
+I can't wait to see what you make!